QUINOA CAKE PAN PIZZA CRUST

 1 Tbsp.
 Olive Oil (plus an extra 1/4 teaspoon for coating pan)

 ½ tsp. oregano

 Pesto (check back in a couple of days for my vegan pesto recipe :) )

 1. Soak quinoa in water for at least six hours.
 Ensure water level covers the quinoa by an inch or so.
 (I soak mine when I’m making my morning cup of tea and it’s ready for dinner time :).)

 2. When you're ready to make the crust, preheat oven to 425°F.

-3. Line a 9" cake pan with parchment paper and coat with ¼ teaspoon olive oil (drizzled or sprayed).
+3. Line a 9" cake pan (or a pizza pan) with parchment paper and coat with ¼ teaspoon olive oil (drizzled or sprayed).
 Spread it around with your fingers for an even coat.

 4. Drain your quinoa in a fine colander then run a little extra water through to rinse.